The Ice Harvest: Production

-Frequent Harold Ramis collaborator Bill Murray was reportedly offered a role.
+Because director Harold Ramis really liked the script material, he agreed to make the film at eighty per cent off his usual fee.
+He had often collaborated with actor Bill Murray, and hoped to persuade him to take the role of Bill Guerrard, but Murray did not relent from their decade-long falling out.
 Monica Bellucci was originally set to play the role of Renata, but had to leave due to her pregnancy.

-Ramis almost had to close production for a day due to the weather, which would have spoiled his tradition of never losing a shooting day.
+Ramis almost had to close production for a day due to the weather, but persisted.
+He did not want to spoil his record of never losing a shooting day.

 Filming took place in the suburbs of Chicago.

 Reception

 The Ice Harvest opened in 1,550 theaters in North America and grossed $3.7 million, averaging $2,413 per theater and ranking 10th at the box office.
 The film ultimately earned $9 million in the US and $1.1 million internationally for a total of $10.2 million.

 The film has a rating of 47% on Rotten Tomatoes based on 134 reviews and an average rating of 5.50/10.
 The consensus states: "The Ice Harvest offers a couple of laughs, but considering the people involved, it should be a lot funnier."
 On Metacritic, the film has a score of 62 out of 100 based on 32 reviews, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.